phylobabble/configuration/funding/nescent/2014-02-14-phylobabble.md

 I have also [added](https://github.com/dysania/onebox/pull/199/files) a feature to [make a summary of a paper based on its PubMed link](https://meta.discourse.org/t/oneboxes-for-pubmed-are-here/13294).
 However, ironically, I have not had the time or to actually upgrade our instance to take advantage of this feature for phylobabble, although it works well on Discourse instances that are up to date such as [meta.discourse.org](http://meta.discourse.org).

-Now that it's clear that phylobabble is going to succeed, I would like to have some support for improving and maintaining it.
+It is clear to me that phylobabble is going to succeed if I commit to its continued development, I would like to have some support for improving and maintaining it.
 The work will not be extensive, but is greatly needed if phylobabble is going to continue into the future.